Is a Bioethanol Fireplace Dangerous?

 Therefore, in order for you to avoid spilling bioethanol outside the burning chamber, we recommend using either a funnel or a bioethanol pump.
 See our collection of funnels and pumps.

-If you already have spilt some bioethanol outside the burning chamber, it is important that you quickly wipe away the bioethanol and make sure you neither have any bioethanol residues on your clothes or hands.
+If you already have spilled some bioethanol fuel outside the burning chamber, it is important to quickly wipe away the bio ethanol fuel and make sure you do not have any bioethanol residues on your clothes or hands.

-Therefore we recommend to always adhere to the following instructions when filling a burner with bioethanol:
+Therefore, we recommend to always adhere to the following instructions when filling a burner with bioethanol:

 1. Put out the flame by pulling the lid on top of the flame.

 2. Wait for a minimum of 10 minutes after the bio fireplace has been turned off before you start the filling of bioethanol fuel.

 3. Use a funnel or a bioethanol pump when the burner needs to be filled or refilled.

 4. Check that no bio ethanol fuel has been spilled outside the burning chamber during the filling.